MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 - You can specify which file types to scan, or exclude from scanning.
 To restrict which files the scanner inspects, define a file types list by using [Set-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileType).

-- You can configure the scanner to inspect files for all sensitive information types by using the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet, and set the *DiscoverInformationTypes* parameter to **All**.
+- You can configure the scanner to inspect files for all sensitive information types, or apply a default label without any file inspection.
+[More information](#using-the-scanner-without-automatic-classification)

 ## Prerequisites for the Azure Information Protection scanner
 Before you install the Azure Information Protection scanner, make sure that the following requirements are in place.